 In 1749 the church was badly damaged during the explosion of the Powder Tower.
 Perhaps for this reason, from 1758 to 1763, during the Seven Years’ War, it served as a grain warehouse.
 Despite of subsequent costly renovations, it was again occupied and devastated by the city’s defenders, first in 1778-1790, later in the face of the approaching Napoleonic army in 1805.
 In 1826 the church was taken by the Prussian state and at that time the porch to the former commandry was demolished.
 From the 1830s, further renovations and repairs of the church were carried out, which lasted almost half a century.
 In 1875 a neo-Gothic porch was created, and from 1927 to 1931 further renovations were carried out.
 The siege of Wrocław at the beginning of 1945 caused great damages to the church: some of the tracery and walls were crushed, fragments of the central nave’s vault collapsed, partly also the side aisles vaults.
 After the war, temporarily covered with a roof, church was rebuilt only in 1955-1962, and then in the next stage in 1967-1970.

 The outer facades of the walls of the aisles were aligned with the buttress contour, resulting in smooth surfaces (although the buttresses were still clearly marked in the drawings from the 16th century).
 Also smooth western façade was decorated with a slender ogival window filled with tracery and a ceramic gable with pinnacles and blendes.
 Below, an ogival entrance portal led, originally devoid of porch.
 Only the facades of the walls of the central nave and the presbytery were divided with buttresses, and the whole was covered with a gable roof over the central nave and mono-pitched over the aisles.
+From at least the end of the 15th century, the central nave was crowned with five or six turrets, set just above the dripstone cornice.
+This unusual element could be related to the close location of the church near the city fortifications and its possible auxiliary defensive functions.

 The interior of the church is divided into five rectangular bays of the central nave and five irregular bays in the aisles.
 The main nave was covered in the first bay from the east with a net vault, in the second bay with a stellar vault, and in the remaining bays a cross vault was used.
 The aisles and sacristy were crowned with three-supporting vaults, while the annex at the sacristy with a cross vault.